-Other than at the end of the match.
+Other than at the end of the match,

-- 12.5.1 if the agreed time for an interval is reached during an over, the over shall be completed before the interval is taken, except as provided for in clause 12.5.2. - 12.5.2 when less than 3 minutes remains before the time agreed for the next interval, the interval shall be taken immediately if either a batter is dismissed or retires or the players have occasion to leave the field whether this occurs during an over or at the end of an over.
+- 12.5.1 if the agreed time for an interval is reached during an over, the over shall be completed before the interval is taken, except as provided for in clause 12.5.2. - 12.5.2 when less than 3 minutes remains before the time agreed for the next interval, the interval shall be taken immediately if whether this occurs during an over or at the end of an over.
 Except at the end of an innings, if an over is thus interrupted it shall be completed on the resumption of play.